cria/openmodeller/examples/README.txt

 Additional parameters and detailed documentation can be found in the corresponding man page, or just by typing om_pseudo without parameters.

+---

+11) om_evaluate

+This program can be used to return raw model values.

+e.g.

+om_evaluate --model acacia_model.xml --points test_points.txt

+or

+om_evaluate --xml-req test_request.xml

+Additional parameters and detailed documentation can be found in the corresponding man page, or just by typing om_evaluate without parameters.

 -----------------------------------------------------------------------

 ADDITIONAL INFORMATION